 First and foremost, you have to cut yourself some slack for not being Wonder Woman here.
 It’s impossible for any one person to make all the PTO things happen.
 You are not alone feeling bad that it just all can’t happen.

 Make a plan

 When I feel overwhelmed it’s usually because I’m not sure what I should do next and I’m feeling utterly suffocated by the sheer number of things that seem like they need to be done now.
 Like right now.
-Sometimes I almost need to stay in this place of horrible discomfort because it help me to really get ready for and focus on what I need to do next.
+But paradoxically, sometimes I almost need to stay in this place of horrible discomfort for just a bit because it helps to really get focused on what I need to do next.

 When you’re starting to feel overwhelmed, take a few minutes to map out what the next few days of your life will look like.
 Figure out when you’re going to have the time of everything that must be done.
 Write down everything in a time slot.

 When you can see what you have to do AND when you’re going to do it, nothing is left to chance.
 All that’s left to do is to do what you’ve written down.

 And if you still don’t have time for something that has to be done, see if you can delegate it to another PTO volunteer.
 Learning the art of delegation takes time though, so practice it a lot.

 Sometimes it’s great to live in wouldn’t-it-be-nice-land or the perfect scenario.
 But most times, that just doesn’t match up to what can happen in real life.
 Even when the most perfect of plans are created, a lot of times, there are some things that aren’t going to happen with the time you have available.